DominicBurkart/CAT/readme.md

 2. Complete `random_sample` in `generate_directory.py`: DONE
 3. Collect a random sample of 5,000 USA-geotagged english tweets for rating.
 Rate them, and generate the relevant classifiers.
 Use cross-validation with 20% of the data (1,000 tweets).
-Save trained models as pickles in this repo: IN PROGRESS
+Save trained models as pickles in this repo: READY TO CLASSIFY WHEN HUMAN ENCODING IS COMPLETE.
 4. Augment `random_sample` to accept exclusion criteria (minimum: tweet IDs): DONE
 5. Use `random_sample` to collect 1,000 tweets from other topic streams of interest.
 Rate them and compare classifier accuracy at different confidence